Published Jul 16, 2019

 Please note that most .Net parsers are not vulnerable by default to XML entity injection attacks because their default settings have both entity expansion and external entity resolution disabled.

 XML parsing could be hidden in other frameworks and libraries.
 For example, with REST, when a resource has an XML representation, the REST framework typically uses an underlying XML parser for processing the request message, which is fully under control of a potential attacker.

 To be safe during XML processing coming from untrusted sources, several XML features should be not enabled when configuring the parser.

 A5: Broken access control

 Restrictions on what authenticated users are allowed to do are often not properly enforced.
-Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access other users’ accounts, view sensitive files, modify other users’ data, change access rights, etc
+Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access to other users’ accounts, view sensitive files, modify other users’ data, change access rights, etc

-Application code should protect unauthorized data access.
+The application code should protect unauthorized data access.
 Kiuwan supplies the following rule: